Conditions Gonorrhea

 What are the symptoms of gonorrhea?

-Not everybody who is infected with gonococcus also has symptoms.
+Important: Not everyone infected with gonococci bacteria has symptoms.
+The infection may also occur without symptoms, especially in women.
 This increases the risk of the disease being transmitted unknowingly.
-The gonorrhea can produce a variety of symptoms.

 Gonorrhea in males